The Life of Pablo

-The Life of Pablo is the seventh studio album by American rapper and producer Kanye West.
-It was released on February 14, 2016, through GOOD Music and distributed by Def Jam Recordings.
-Recording sessions took place from 2013 to 2016, in Italy, Mexico, Canada, and the United States.
-West and a variety of producers, including co-executive producers Rick Rubin and Noah Goldstein handled production.
-West enlisted guest vocals for the album from The-Dream, Kelly Price, Chance the Rapper, Kirk Franklin, Kid Cudi, Desiigner, Rihanna, Young Thug, Chris Brown, The Weeknd, Ty Dolla Sign, Vic Mensa, Sia, Frank Ocean, Kendrick Lamar, Post Malone, and Sampha.
+The Life of Pablo is the seventh studio album by the American rapper Kanye West.
+It was released on February 14, 2016, by GOOD Music and Def Jam Recordings.
+West recorded it between 2013 and 2016, and produced it with a variety of producers, including the executive producers Rick Rubin and Noah Goldstein.
+Guest appearances include The-Dream, Kelly Price, Chance the Rapper, Kirk Franklin, Kid Cudi, Desiigner, Rihanna, Young Thug, Chris Brown, the Weeknd, Ty Dolla Sign, Vic Mensa, Sia, Frank Ocean, Kendrick Lamar, Post Malone, and Sampha.

-Several promotional singles preceded the release of The Life of Pablo, including the tracks "Real Friends" and "No More Parties in LA".
-During the months before its release, the album's title and tracklist went through several publicized changes.
-West premiered an early version at Madison Square Garden on February 11, 2016, as part of his Yeezy Season 3 fashion show.
-After several additional sessions and alterations, the exclusive launch occurred for streaming on Tidal three days later.
+West summarized The Life of Pablo as his interpretation of the Gospel, and music journalists have described its sound as blending hip-hop with gospel music.
+The Life of Pablo has been noted for its intentionally messy, fragmented composition, often shifting between subjects abruptly.
+Lyrically, it explores West's Christian faith, family issues, and celebrity status.
+West changed the title frequently throughout the recording process, with the final one referring to three individuals: the drug dealer Pablo Escobar, the artist Pablo Picasso, and Paul the Apostle.

-Following its official streaming debut, West continued to make changes to The Life of Pablo.
-A largely updated version of it, including alternate mixes and other changes, was made available on other streaming services and for digital purchase on his website on April 1, 2016.
-The singles "Famous", the two-part "Father Stretch My Hands", and "Fade" were released to support it in 2016.
-The album received generally positive reviews from music critics, with particular attention being paid to the fragmented, unfinished nature of the composition and release.
-Multiple publications named it one of 2016's best albums.
+West played an early version of The Life of Pablo at Madison Square Garden on February 11, 2016, before the initial release on Tidal.
+West continued to work on it post-release; an updated version was released on other streaming services and for download on April 1.
+It was supported by six singles, including the Billboard Hot 100 hits "Famous", "Father Stretch My Hands", and "Fade", and West's Saint Pablo Tour throughout 2016.
+The Life of Pablo received positive reviews, with particular attention paid to the fragmented, unfinished nature of the composition and release.
+Multiple publications named it one of 2016's best albums, with Paste ranking among the "300 Greatest Albums of All Time".

-The Life of Pablo received five nominations at the 2017 Grammy Awards, including Best Rap Album, though the Album of the Year rejection was deemed a snub by numerous publications.
-Following Tidal's initial disclosure of its streaming data and its release to competing streaming services, the album debuted at number one on the US Billboard 200, becoming the first to reach the summit primarily through streaming, and was ultimately certified double platinum by the Recording Industry Association of America (RIAA).
+The Life of Pablo received five nominations at the 2017 Grammy Awards, including Best Rap Album, though numerous publications deemed its lack of an Album of the Year nomination a snub.
+Following Tidal's initial disclosure of its streaming data and its release to competing streaming services, The Life of Pablo debuted at number one on the US Billboard 200, becoming the first album to do so primarily through streaming.
 It also debuted at number one in Norway, and in the top ten in Canada, Denmark, Finland, Ireland, the Netherlands, and Sweden.
+It was certified double platinum by the Recording Industry Association of America in 2018.